 Labor is not the right time to learn about the birth process.
 I had trouble finding a birthing class near me that fit my needs so I took an online class, which inspired me to become a professional educator.
 My childbirth classes will prepare you with the most up-to-date best-evidence practices for labor, including comfort techniques from the Lamaze and Bradley methods.
 Birth doesn’t have to be scary and anxiety inducing.
 Join me to learn how your child’s birth can be more comfortable, joyful and beautiful.
 We have online birthing classes for your convenience!

-Postpartum Doula Services for Modern Moms & Families
+Doula Services for Modern Moms & Families on Long Island

 It’s no secret the TV and movie industry likes to take liberties when it comes to accurately portraying events.
 But, its representation of birth is perhaps the most dramatic and is negatively affecting our perception of labor and delivery.
 The differences between a Hollywood and real life birth may surprise you.